Create the BizTalk Group Prerequisites

 This BizTalk Server virtual machine is the Master.
 It creates the group and hosts the SSO master secret.

 BizTalk Server x

 This BizTalk Server virtual machine joins the existing group.

 When the virtual machines are created, BizTalk Server is installed and ready to be configured.
 Additional requirements, including Internet Information Services (IIS) and MS Distributed Transaction Coordinator (MSDTC) are also installed and ready to use.

-The next step is to create the SQL Server 2012 or SQL Server 2008 R2 SP1 virtual machine in Windows Azure.
+The next step is to create the SQL Server 2012 or SQL Server 2008 R2 SP1 virtual machine in Microsoft Azure.
 This virtual machine hosts the BizTalk Server databases used for message processing, including the BizTalkMsgBoxDb and BizTalkDTADb databases.
 To create the SQL Server virtual machine, refer to the following link: